Find out how to design a solid incentive program and motivate your customer support team.

 1) Identify a core company goal based on demonstrated problem

 One benefit of customer service incentive programs is providing recognition and improving employee engagement and satisfaction.
-However, the biggest benefit of such programs is that you can use them to steer support teams toward accomplishing key company goals.
+However, the most significant benefit of such programs is that you can use them to steer support teams toward accomplishing key company goals.

-Before you can create a program that will incentivize your whole team to work toward important company goals, you first need to define what those goals are.
-Attracting new customers, generating referrals, and improving customer loyalty or customer retention rates are just a few measurable goals you can build your incentive program around.
+Before you can create a program that will incentivize your whole team to work toward essential company goals, you first need to define what those goals are.
+Attracting new customers, generating referrals, and improving customer loyalty or retention rates are measurable goals you can build your incentive program around.

 One best practice is to design your goals around a demonstrated problem.
 For instance, if your resolution times are longer than you’d like them to be, creating an incentive program to reward helpful response times may improve customer satisfaction.

 Don’t be afraid to think outside the box here.
 Most customer service teams will default to metrics like first-response time, which is a great option.
-But as you develop your program further, remember that customer support has a large impact across the customer journey.
+But as you develop your program further, remember that customer support dramatically impacts the customer journey.
 Don’t be afraid to think about goals related to on-site conversion rate, proactive conversations with customers, conversations on public social media channels, educational content in your knowledge base, and beyond.

 Goals are only beneficial if they are measurable.
-You can’t hand out performance-based awards unless you can keep score, which requires you to identify and track measurable customer service metrics.
-So once you have an overall company goal in mind, do some digging to see which metric will have the biggest impact:
+You can’t hand out performance-based awards unless you can keep score, which requires you to identify and track quantifiable customer service metrics.
+So once you have an overall company goal in mind, do some digging to see which metric will have the most significant impact:

 Customer satisfaction score (CSAT), response and resolution times, net promoter score (NPS), and retention rates are a few of the measurable customer service metrics that you can use to evaluate the performance of individual agents and the performance of your whole team.
 By pinpointing metrics that align with the company goals you set for your incentive program, you can create a data-based system for measuring and rewarding agent performance that will encourage progress toward essential company objectives.